Alicella: Life cycle

 Like all amphipods, female A. gigantea brood their eggs in a pouch.
 It has been suggested that females probably have several broods over their lifetimes.
 The eggs are oval in shape and are 6.95 to 14.88 mm in length.
-The shell of the eggs is composed of two chorion layers: the exochorion, which is fibrillar in structure, and the endochorion, which has a porous structure with pores averaging more than 10 μm in diameter.
+The eggshell is composed of two chorion layers: the exochorion (outer layer), which is fibrillar in structure, and the endochorion (inner layer), which has a porous structure with pores averaging more than 10 μm in diameter.

 As juveniles, their diet consists mostly of bacteria and zooplankton debris, transitioning into carrion and algae as they mature.
 Analysis of ^{14}C signatures indicates that deep sea amphipods such as Alicella gigantea have an unusually long lifespan of over 10 years.

 Human impact

-Despite their apparent isolation from the ocean's surface, manmade pollutants have been detected in Alicella gigantea.
-In one study in 2020, pesticides such as DDT and chlordane were detected in A. gigantea specimens, whilst in a 2022 study trace elements such as cadmium and chromium were detected in high concentrations which were suggested to be linked to human activity.
-Due to their dependence on carrion as a food source, the species may be susceptible to changes occurring at the surface such as chemical pollution and overfishing.
+Despite their apparent isolation from the ocean's surface, their dependence on carrion as a food source may affect Alicella through overfishing and chemical pollution.
+Various manmade pollutants have been detected in the species; in one study in 2020, pesticides such as DDT and chlordane were detected in A. gigantea specimens, whilst in a 2022 study trace elements such as cadmium and chromium were detected in high concentrations, which were thought to be linked to human activity.